metafacture/metafacture-documentation/docs/fix/Fix-User-Guide.md

 final Metafix metafix = new metafix("fixdef.fix", vars);
 ```

+If you want to reuse the variables of the FLUX workflow: This is done with the * character added to the `fix` command: fix("tranformation.fix", *).
+In this case Fix gains access to all variable assignments made in Flux.

 ## Splitting Fixes for Reuse

 In a complex project setting there may be several Fixes in use,